siriusdemon/Rare/README.md

 When you complete this tutorial, the emulator is able to run xv6, a UNIX-like operation system running on RISC-V.

-I am planning to follow her code build the emulator step by step.
+I am planning to follow her code to build the emulator step by step.
 When finished, I will write a complete tutorial to help reader to get the details.
 My tutorial will use the same tool `mdbook` as the original author, to build.

 + Project: [Github Rare](https://github.com/siriusdemon/Rare)
 + Tutorial: [Github.io Rare](https://siriusdemon.github.io/Rare/)